nanoblox/core/mkdocs/docs/projects/topbarplus/iconcontroller.md

 ```lua
 IconController:enableControllerMode(bool)
 ```
-Used internally to enable/disable controller mode, but may be used to force a player into using controller mode.
+Used internally to enable/disable controller mode; can be used to force the controller display for a client.

 --------------------
 ### createFakeChat